getcarina/getcarina.com/_posts/2016-02-17-overlay-networks.md

 ## Overlay networks implementation

 The primary requirement to implement overlay networks on Docker Swarm is the use of a key-value store.
 The key-value store holds information about the network state which includes discovery, networks, endpoints, IP addresses, and more.
 For Carina we chose Consul to be that key-value store.
-An instance of Consul runs in a container on each segment in your clusters.
+An instance of Consul runs in a container on each node in your clusters.
 You can see these containers in the output of a `docker ps` command.

 ```bash
 $ docker ps